Skip to main content

 You can limit the exposure range even in Auto Exposure Mode.
 This is useful when you want to avoid overexposure or motion blur in specific lighting conditions.
 The default exposure range varies depending on the selected resolution and framerate.

-When hovering over the ± icon, the current Exposure Time and Exposure Gain values will be shown in a tooltip.
-These values are updated every second to reflect real-time changes.
+The current Exposure Time and Exposure Gain values are displayed after the camera starts streaming and are updated every second to reflect real-time changes.

 Exposure Range